jhaskinsjr/nebula/README.md

     riscv64-unknown-linux-gnu-as -o addi.o -march=rv64v addi.s

-This is NOT a complete binary, but the simulator will nevertheless load it into memory, set the PC to the address of the _start label, and begin execution.
+This is **not** a complete binary, but the simulator will nevertheless load it into memory, set the PC to the address of the _start label, and begin execution.